INSIGHT | NEW ENTRANTS

 An Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) program is essential to support organisations complying with AML/CTF obligations and requirements.

-Under the AML/CTF Act 2024, all reporting entities must have (before providing designated services) and maintain (throughout the time they are providing designated services) an AML/CTF Program that appropriately identifies, mitigates, and manages their ML/TF risk and addresses the AML/CTF system and control requirements set out in the AML/CTF Rules.
+Under the AML/CTF Act 2024, all reporting entities must have (before providing designated services) and maintain (throughout the time they are providing designated services) an AML/CTF program that appropriately identifies, mitigates, and manages their ML/TF risk and addresses the AML/CTF system and control requirements set out in the AML/CTF Rules.

 Under the AML/CTF Act, an AML/CTF program comprises several key documents, each crucial in ensuring compliance with revised AML/CTF obligations.

-Risk assessment
+ML/TF Risk assessment

-Forms the foundation of the AML/CTF program by identifying and evaluating the specific risks faced by the reporting entity and guiding the development of tailored AML/CTF policies and procedures.
+It forms the foundation of the AML/CTF program by identifying and evaluating the specific risks faced by the reporting entity and guiding the development of tailored AML/CTF policies and procedures.

 The risk assessment informs all other documents, ensuring the AML/CTF program is risk-based and focused on the most significant threats.

-AML/CTF policy
+AML/CTF policies

 The AML/CTF policies must be developed based on the risk assessment and provide the framework for the procedures manual.